ienorand/spacewire-rmap/README.md

 In order to produce a string representation of enum constants, the `rmap_status_text()` function can be used.

+### Node Interface

+This library provides a "node interface" for creating an RMAP node which can handle validation, parsing, execution, and reply sending based on incoming RMAP packets.

+The node interface is based on an `rmap_node_handle_incoming()` function and a set of callbacks registered at initialization.

+Detailed information for the node interface, including implementation requirements for its callbacks, is available as doxygen interface documentation in **`node.h`**.

+#### Initialization

+A `struct rmap_node` object is used to hold the configuration and context information of an initialized node, the node object storage must be handled by the library user and it must be initialized via `rmap_node_initialize()`.

+A set of initialization flags are used to define if the node is a target (accepts incoming commands), initiator (accepts incoming replies), or both.

+A target node must register the following set of callbacks:

+* `allocate()`.
+* `send_reply()`.
+* `write_request()`.
+* `read_request()`.
+* `rmw_request()`.

+An initiator node must register the following set of callbacks:

+* `received_write_reply()`.
+* `received_read_reply`.
+* `received_rmw_reply()`.

+(A node which is both a target and an initiator must register all callbacks.)

+A custom context pointer may be set at initialization which will be available to all callbacks via the node context object.

+#### Handling Incoming Packets

+The `rmap_node_handle_incoming()` function is used to handle incoming (potential) RMAP packets.
+It will perform:

+* Validation.
+* Command authorization and execution (if the node is a target).
+* Reply sending (if the node is a target).
+* Reply notifying (if the node is an initiator).

+Relevant callbacks will be activated as part of this handling.

+For each incoming packet, a transaction custom context may be registered which will be available for each callback relating to this specific packet (including its reply, if applicable).

+#### Sending Commands

+The node interface provides no additional support for creating or sending RMAP commands, this must be done using the direct protocol interface.

+### Direct Protocol Interface

+This library provides a "direct protocol interface" for validating, accessing, and creating RMAP packets directly.

+Detailed information for the direct protocol interface is available as doxygen interface documentation in **`rmap.h`**.

-### Pre-Conditions for Access Functions
+#### Pre-Conditions for Access Functions

-Most access functions provided by this library requires that the data they are applied to already have been confirmed to contain an RMAP header, otherwise this will result in undefined behaviour.
+Most access functions provided by the direct protocol interface requires that the data they are applied to already have been confirmed to contain an RMAP header, otherwise this will result in undefined behaviour.
 Here, an "RMAP header" is defined as:

 *   The part of an RMAP command starting with the target logical address and ending with the header CRC.